frotaur/SMCA/Reading Materials/Resources_and_more.md

-# This is a small list of neede resources for the project
+# This is a small list of needed resources for the project

 ## Numba
 First, [numba](https://numba.readthedocs.io/en/stable/user/5minguide.html).
 It allows to compile python code, and makes it faster by allowing it to be parallelized on the cpu (and CUDA gpu, but that's for later.).